 You will need to have:

-- ability to work under pressure and meet deadlines;
+- the ability to work under pressure and meet deadlines

-- communication skills and the ability to adapt communication styles to suit different recipients of information;
+- communication skills and the ability to interact effectively with a range of people

 - understanding of confidentiality issues, and the law relating to them.

-Applicants might need to be security cleared as, depending on the role, they'll have access to sensitive information; for example when working for government or law enforcement agency establishments.
+You might need to undergo security clearance if you have access to sensitive information; for example when working for government or law enforcement agencies.

-There are a number of graduate schemes and opportunities can be found across the public and private sectors.
-Graduates could find themselves working in:
+There are a number of graduate schemes and you can find opportunities across the public and private sectors.
+You could find yourself working in: